wp-plugins/nextgen-facebook/readme.txt

 to change the image, text, or title that was used.

 == Changelog ==

+= v1.4.1 =
+* Small fixes to the article:tag and article:author after finding additional information on these meta tags.
+* Changed article:tag by including it once for every WordPress tag, instead only once with an array of values.
+* Changed article:author to a URL instead of the author's name.

 = v1.4 =
 * Added a website topic setting to choose a value for the article:section meta tag.
 If defined, the article:section meta tag will be added to all posts and pages.
 You can leave it blank, if for example, your website covers a wide variety of subjects.